MORE BUYING GUIDES

 - Raw shooting is a bonus

 - The small sensor at its heart

 - Quality reduced at longer focal lengths

 The Olympus Tough TG-6 is the most excellent ready-made option for photography in challenging environments, such as underwater or in extreme conditions.
-We put it through its paces by swimming in the ocean, where we encountered various demanding situations and passed with flying colours.
+We put it through its paces by swimming in the ocean, where we encountered various demanding situations and passed with flying colors.

 We’ve seen that it can take some damage from a brief fall into a rock, so be careful while tossing it around carelessly.
 On the other hand, it is sturdy, so don’t be afraid to use it.
 Even though it has a short optical zoom, the device’s modest sensor will prevent it from delivering significantly better photographs than those captured by your phone.

 It has remarkable super-macro capabilities, enabling it to take amazing close-up photographs.
 This function is a lot of fun.
 The TG-6 is not only very portable (it may fit in your pocket), but it is also reasonably priced.